jono-see/Pantracker/README.md

 ## Key functionalities

 ### Search function
+Allows users to search for products from a number of different stores nearby.

 ### Store rating
 Allows users to rate whether they found the product/s they were looking for at a given store.
 Values can either be changed using on-screen buttons, or by HTML request.